Update 9/21/14: The Suntrust Delta Skymiles and Alaska Airlines debit cards are no longer available.

 Suntrust Delta Skymiles Debit Card

 The Suntrust Delta Skymiles debit card has a hefty $75 annual fee, on par with most credit cards, but rightly so: It earns 1 mile per $1 on all spending, and 2 miles on purchases made directly with Delta.
 For the purpose of buying money orders, this card is by far the most lucrative.
-On the down side, you are earning miles with Delta, which makes it a hassle to redeem miles and seems to be on a never-ending quest to devalue their award chart.
+On the down side, you are earning miles with Delta.
+Why is this bad?
+Because Delta makes it a hassle to redeem miles and seems to be on a never-ending quest to devalue their award chart.
 There is also a business version of this debit card, though it earns just $0.5 miles per $1 and has a ridiculous $120 annual fee.

 UFB Direct Airline Check Card